-The NTU College of Science was established in 2007, comprising three schools - School of Biological Sciences (established 2002) and School of Physical and Mathematical Sciences (established 2005).
-In 2015, a new School was formed and added under the college – the Asian School of the Environment.
+The NTU College of Science was established in 2007, comprising 2 schools at first - the School of Biological Sciences (established 2002) and the School of Physical and Mathematical Sciences (established 2005).
+The Asian School of the Environment and the School of Chemistry, Chemical Engineering and Biotechnology joined CoS in 2015 and 2022, respectively.

 I wish you a warm welcome to the College of Science (CoS) here at Nanyang Technological University (NTU Singapore).